NathanaelBlackbourn/NathanaelBlackbourn/README.md

-# Junior frontend developer based in Gothenburg, Sweden.
+# Web developer based in Gothenburg, Sweden.

 I just finished studying at Medieinstitutet here and am looking for work.
 Most of my experience so far is with Next.js and Sanity.
 Also taking freelance work!